 There are various steps that individuals can take if their disability benefits have been denied or if they have stopped receiving benefits.
+A San Diego disability insurance lawyer can help you navigate these steps.
 In California, there are various types of appeals processes that a person can go through in these situations.

 What a person does after a denial of disability insurance largely has to do with what type of disability coverage they are dealing with.
 If the long-term disability plan is provided by or paid for by the employer, then it will inevitably be governed by the Employee Retirement Income Security Act of 1974 (ERISA).

 Under ERISA, there are various limitations that require claimants to file administrative appeals in a timely manner before they can pursue a lawsuit against the insurance carrier.
 Typically, this means a person needs to go through the administrative appeals process before they can file a lawsuit.
 This process, along with any extensions filed by either side, can take a significant amount of time period

 If disability insurance is not covered under ERISA guidelines, a person will still have to follow the specific deals processes established by the individual insurance carrier.
 However, it may be possible to bring an insurance bad faith claim against a non-ERISA-regulated insurance policy quicker than an ERISA-regulated policy or carrier.